plaidfinch/ComonadSheet/Presentation/presentation.md

 (from Edward Kmett's `Control.Comonad`)

+\note{Before I go any further, I want to give a quick summary of comonads.
+They're the star of this show.

-\note{Perhaps I should say coproductary instead of summary, for you category theory folk.
+  Perhaps I should say coproductary instead of summary, for you category theory folk.

-  Why am I going to ignore extend?
-Same reason as why I'm ignoring bind: it 's the less clear presentation of the same ideas for our purposes today.}
+  I'm ignoring extend (cobind) for the same reason as why I'm ignoring bind: things today will make more sense in terms of return/coreturn and join/cojoin.}

 <!-- # (Co)monads (co)ntinued: laws